andrewrk/node-s3-client/README.md

  * This works with files, not streams or buffers.
  * If the reported MD5 upon upload completion does not match, it retries.
+ * If the file size is large enough, uses multipart upload to upload parts in parallel.
  * Retry based on the client's retry settings.
  * Progress reporting.